sammyhenningsson/shaf/doc/TESTING.md

 ```
 This spec will:
 - start by fetching the posts_uri (e.g. `GET /posts`).
 This will call `set_payload(response)` behind the scenes.
-- Verify that the response embeds a resource with rel `doc:create-form` with some speced attributes.
+- Verify that the response embeds a resource with rel `create-form` with some speced attributes.
 - Build a new payload with the cryptic call to `fill_form` which just adds some jibrish values for each attribute.
 - Post this payload to the form `href`.
 - Verify HTTP Status code and HTTP Location header.